-Naruto v.
+- Copyright Office position - Naruto v.
 Slater, 888 F.3d 418, 426 (9th Cir.
 2018) (holding that "animals other than humans . . . lack statutory standing to sue under the Copyright Act.")

-- Is machine art infringing or a fair - How many photos used to train the algorithm - Does the algorithm replicate a specific artist's style - What if the algorithm is so good that it independently creates a work that appears to be infringing? - Will AI put independent artists out of business?
-AI is only as good as the test set data used to train the algorithms
+- □ Can the output of generative AI result in liability? (i.e., can "works" created by machines be infringing or a fair use?) - Look at the algorithm and the content or data used to train it - How many photos/songs/other creative works are used to train the algorithm - Does the algorithm replicate a specific creator's style? - What if the algorithm is so good that it independently creates a work that appears to be infringing?